Law firm gives $50,000 to Bridgeport agency that helps the homeless

 Attorney Richard Bieder of Koskoff, Koskoff & Bieder said the need for the mission’s services are increasing with the economic slowdown.

 “The organization serves food, provides shelter and, equally important, offers hope to underprivileged and often neglected members of our society,” said Bieder, a principal at the law firm.

-Koskoff, Koskoff & Bieder has 17 lawyers and about 35 other employees at offices in Bridgeport, Danbury and New Haven.
+Koskoff, Koskoff & Bieder has 17 lawyers and about 35 other employees.

 This year the firm’s partners decided to give a large contribution to one charity in particular need.
 The firm also donates to other nonprofit organizations

 “This is the biggest one we’ve given out,” Bieder said.
 “As long as the bad times continue and we’re able to give, we’ll pick one organization that serves a need no one else does.”